Psychtoolbox-3/psychtoolbox-3.github.com/overview.markdown

 that use it.
 According to Google scholar, over 13500 articles [cite](../citations) it.

-The following link is a PDF file with the slides of a presentation held at ECVP 2007 in Arezzo by Mario Kleiner.
-These slides will give you a quick overview about the new features of Psychtoolbox-3 and differences to the old
+The following link is a PDF file with the slides of a presentation held at ECVP 2013 in Bremen by Mario Kleiner.
+These slides will give you a quick overview about using the new features of Psychtoolbox-3:
-Psychtoolbox-2:

-- [Psychtoolbox presentation, given at ECVP 2007 Arezzo][arezzo]
+- [Psychtoolbox presentation, given at ECVP 2013 Bremen][bremen]

 Good luck programming.